 On 13 April, Thailand celebrates its New Year with the world’s wettest festival, Songkran.
 Here's everything you need to know about the annual national holiday...

 Everyone knows about Chinese New Year.
 It’s celebrated the world over: from a 23-day festival in the country itself, to fireworks in Las Vegas and a parade through London’s Trafalgar Square.

 Songkran – also known as the Water Splashing Festival – is a celebration to mark the start of the Buddhist New Year.
 Buddha images are bathed, and younger Thais show respect to monks and elders by sprinkled water over their hands.

 Songkran is the epitome of fun.
 In a nutshell: vast quantities of water are stored in whatever vessels take your fancy (squirt guns, buckets and water balloons are all acceptable), before being used to saturate your nearest and dearest.

-Instead, head north – it’s cooler in the highlands.
-Or cool off on the islands and beaches in the south: dive off Ko Tao, climb in Krabi, kayak around Phuket or hang in a hammock wherever you like.
+Instead, head north – as it’s cooler in the highlands.
+Alternatively, cool off on the islands and beaches in the south: dive off Ko Tao, climb in Krabi, kayak around Phuket or hang in a hammock wherever you like.

 Love travel quizzes, events and competitions?
 Then sign up today for free so you don’t miss out!